|A National Right to Food Dialogue|

 "THERE will be a vegetable garden in the Pietermaritzburg city centre shortly inspired by Msunduzi officials who attended a hunger workshop."

 Read the article here, published in The Witness, on 21 November 2014.

 PACSA is an independent, faith-based, non-governmental organisation that has worked to achieve social and economic justice for over 30 years.

-PACSA works for improved social cohesion as poverty is reduced in communities in the uMgungundlovu District in KwaZulu Natal, South Africa.
-It facilitates development processes with local community partner organisations as they seek substantial change in their communities, and accompanies them over a period of time, as requested by them.
+PACSA works for improved social cohesion as inequality and poverty is reduced in communities in the uMgungundlovu District in KwaZulu Natal, South Africa.